ManojK2K06/Simple-Calculator/README.md

 # Simple-Calculator
 Simple calculator using Python,
-It currently has the functions to add, sub, multiply, divide, find square root, a to the power b Open for suggestions
+It currently has the functions to add, sub, multiply, divide, find square root, a to the power b.

+Open for suggestions